lowRISC/opentitan/doc/ug/getting_started_verilator.md

 It may be monitored with `tail -f` which conveniently notices when the file is truncated on a new run, so does not need restarting between simulations.
 The output consists of a textual "waveform" representing the SPI signals.

+## Software execution traces

+All executed instructions in the loaded software are logged to the file `trace_core_00000000.log`.
+The columns in this file are tab separated; change the tab width in your editor if the columns don't appear clearly, or open the file in a spreadsheet application.

 ## Generating waveforms